See how a battery handles your home.

 Season

-Drop CSV or PDF bill here or click to upload
+Drop CSV(s) or PDF bill here or click to upload

-Con Ed Green Button CSV · or PDF electric bill
+Con Ed Green Button CSV · multi-file supported · or PDF bill

-Con Ed Green Button CSV · or PDF electric bill
+Con Ed Green Button CSV · multi-file supported · or PDF bill

 Annual Usage